Vernon County reports no positive COVID-19 results as of Tuesday

-As of March 31 at 3 p.m. there have been 129 reported total tests, with 125 negative results, four pending results and zero positive results.
+As of April 7 at 3 p.m. there have been 173 reported total tests, with 171 negative results, two pending results and zero positive results.

 The State of Wisconsin indicates that you do not need documentation to leave your home with regard to travel.